On the Generality and Persistence of Cosmological Stasis: Models of Stasis

 We are now in a position to estimate exactly the number of $e$-folds of stasis expected from a configuration of our model, given by:

 where we have used the result for the time evolution of $a(t)$ in equation \ref{eqn:scalefactor}.

 We see that the exponential model of stasis yields parametrically more e-folds than the power-law model, which exhibited $\mathcal{N} \sim \log(N)$ scaling.
-See Figure \ref{fig:manyefolds} for a comparison of stasis plots with $N=300$ species in the exponential and power-law model.
 A numerical comparison of $e$-fold data and the theoretical prediction for $\gamma=1$, $\alpha = 2/7$, and $\Gamma_N = 0.01$ yielding a stasis epoch with matter-radiation equality (MRE), is shown in Figure \ref{fig:efoldcomparison}.
+Further, see Figure \ref{fig:manyefolds} for a comparison of stasis plots with $N=300$ species in the exponential and power-law model.
 As expected, there is excellent agreement between data and theory in the limit $N \rightarrow \infty$.
 The figure also illustrates that more than 60 $e$-folds of MRE can be achieved with just 100 species in the exponential model.
 This result shows that a relatively small number of species is needed to achieve inflation-level $e$-folding, which may have important phenomenological implications.

 We additionally compare $e$-fold scaling with the power-law model of stasis in Figure \ref{fig:efoldcomparison}, where $\alpha = \delta = 1$ and $\gamma$ is being varied.
 The figure demonstrates the qualitative difference in $e$-folds for stasis epochs between the two models, even with strong power-law scaling of $\gammaell \sim \ell^7$ corresponding to MRE.
 Specifically, the exponential model achieves the same $e$-folds of stasis with just $N \sim 50$ species, compared to the 400 species required for $\gammaell \sim \ell^7$.
 The logarithmic scaling in the power-law model and the linear scaling at high $N$ for the exponential model are both evident.
 Therefore, while both models produce epochs of stasis, it is clear that the exponential model results in longer epochs of stasis.